ejbills/DockDoor/README.md

 ### Translating the website (https://dockdoor.net)

-To enhance web communication, we invite you to help translate the project’s website, https://dockdoor.net, with the following link: https://crowdin.com/project/dockdoor-website.
+To enhance web communication, we invite you to help translate the project's website, https://dockdoor.net, with the following link: https://crowdin.com/project/dockdoor-website.

 **But before you begin translating**, please consider the following points:
 - The strings contain **basic HTML tags**.
 It is recommended to have **some familiarity with HTML**.
 You can find many tutorials online, and HTML is particularly easy to learn.